Marie-Chantal Chassé

-Marie-Chantal Chassé, born on October 20, 1966, in Montreal, is an entrepreneur, mentor, corporate director, engineer, and Canadian politician.
+Marie-Chantal Chassé (born October 20, 1966, Montreal) is a Canadian entrepreneur and politician from Quebec.
 She was elected to the National Assembly of Quebec in the 2018 provincial election and represented the electoral district of Châteauguay as a member of the Coalition Avenir Québec from 2018 to 2022.

 She was Minister of the Environment and the Fight Against Climate Change from October 2018 to January 2019.

 Biography

 Marie-Chantal Chassé was born in Montreal on October 20, 1966, to a mother who was an elementary school teacher and a father who worked as an engineer in the municipal sector.

 Education

 Marie-Chantal Chassé begins her high school education at Collège Durocher Saint-Lambert in 1979.

 In 1991, she completed a bachelor's degree in materials engineering with a specialization in technological innovation and entrepreneurship at Polytechnique Montréal.
 This diploma precedes her adhesion to the Ordre des ingénieurs du Québec (OIQ) in 1992 and the Institute of Corporate Directors (ICD) in 2012.